rockettheme/docs/Docs/joomla/basic/k2_styling_guide.md

 As pictured above, we've set the image width maximum to 850 in all of the applicable fields.
 This allows our template's built-in responsive features to function in sync with K2.

 ### Creating a Category
-Creating categories in K2 works very similarly to the way you would do it in WordPress.
+Creating categories in K2 works similarly to the way you would do it in WordPress.
 You can create any number of categories and subcategories to meet a variety of article topics.
 For example, a food blog might have **Fruit** as a category and **Oranges** as a subcategory filled with recipes and tips about oranges.

 To create a new category, you'll want to navigate to **Administrator -> Components -> K2 -> Categories** and select **New** from the options listed in the upper-right area of the K2 Categories screen.